sebjilke/guidelines/README.md

 i. *Specific experiemntal design (e.g., parallel, factorial, conjoint, within or between subjects)?*

 #### c.
 Treatments
-i. *Is there a detailed description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents.)* ii. *Was a control and/or placebo group used?* iii. *Which method of treatment delivery was used (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)?*
+i. *Is there a detailed description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents.)*<br/>
+ii. *Was a control and/or placebo group used?*<br/>
+iii. *Which method of treatment delivery was used (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)?*

 #### d.
 Randomization
-i. *Which method and software were used to generate the randomization sequence?* ii. *
+i. *Which method and software were used to generate the randomization sequence?*<br/>
+ii. *What type of randomization was used (e.g., clustered, blocked assignment)?*<br/>
+iii. *What was the unit of randomization? (individuals, households, organisations)* <br/>
+iv. *Were participants, those administering the manipulations, and those assessing the outcomes unaware of condition assignment (i.e., blinding)?*<br/>
+v. *Was the allocaton process followed correctly? (e.g., substantial imbalances of characteristics of across groups can play a role in revealing failures of implementation)*

 #### e.
 Outcomes
 i.